Esri/cityengine-sdk/README.md

 Please note that the individual example READMEs may include further requirements.

 #### All Platforms
 * To load custom encoders built with this SDK in CityEngine, CityEngine 2015.2 is required.
+For older versions of CityEngine an older version of the SDK might have to be used, see table above.
 * License for matching CityEngine
 * CMake 3.0.0 or later (http://www.cmake.org)
 * Optionally for custom SDK extension: boost 1.53 headers and binaries (using the same compiler as specified below)